santicalavia/TabooGPT/README.md

                         Number of cards per turn
 ```

 The different turns will proceed consecutively.
-In the user's interactions, if the word "PASO" is typed, the game will move to the next card.
-If "SALIR" is typed, the game will end.
+In the user's interactions, you can write some special words to perform some actions:
+- To skip to the next card, write "PASO".
+- To exit the game, type "SALIR".

 Enjoy!